Main Content

 example

-R = rescale(X) scales the entries of X to the interval [0,1].
-The output array R is the same size as X.
+R = rescale(A) scales all elements in A to the interval [0, 1] according to the minimum and maximum over all elements in A. The output array R is the same size as A.

 example